gaia-taipei/tw-firefox-weekly/SteveChung.md

+## This week 1/25 ~ 1/29
+* Medical Platform Project discussion:
+  - Installed the mhealth docker on AWS.
+Trying to figure out the setup for shimmer to intergrate data from 3rd party data service like google fit.

+* System migration
+  - First draft for graph in  https://coggle.it/diagram/VqCn40oyECJ84OCn/8042c22f0b4129efc6a1856727cdd21c3c593416ee5663b4a974e80e68de247f.
+Need more discussion with TV team.

 ## This week 1/18 ~ 1/22
-* Investigate more intermittent failed issues
-  - Bug 1236274 - Intermittent apps/sms/test/marionette/conversation_test.js | Conversation Panel Tests Forward message Forwarding a MMS.
+* Bug 1236274 - Intermittent apps/sms/test/marionette/conversation_test.js | Conversation Panel Tests Forward message Forwarding a MMS.

-* Revisit some serious copy/paste issues:
+  - No progress, suspended.

-  - Bug 1127587 - Tried to find other possible element that would ignore select style inheritance.
+* Bug 1127587 - Tried to find other possible element that would ignore select style inheritance.
+  - No progress, suspended.

 * Medical Platform Project discussion:
-  - Open mhealth and possible medical device survey.
+  - Some survey for setup open mhealth on cloud service for testing.

 * System migration
-  - Have some discussion with TV team, tried to figure out if I could give help from phone system side.
+  - Have some discussion with TV team, started with a map for system module hierarchy.

-## This week 1/11 ~ 1/15
-* Investigate more intermittent failed issues
-  - Bug 1235842 - Landed.
-Remove target element's aria-hidden property.
-  - Bug 1236418 - Unassign the bug due to the ultra low rate

-* Revisit some serious copy/paste issues:
-  - Bug 1127587 - Found the contentEditable element selection style inheritance issue.

-* Medical Platform Project discussion:
-  - We found another similar open source medical data handling(http://openmhealth.org/) that could help us convert/store/process data easily.

 ## 2016 Q1 Goals